Brand New Aflac Dividend Raise Makes Me Quack (NYSE:AFL)

 Now, here's what happens when we collapse our view down to just 10 years.

-Source: FASTgraphs
+Source: FASTGraphs

 Actually, you'll see that I selected 12 years.
 I like to do that since we're looking at the previous 10 years plus the next two years.